What is Space Automation?

 .space.kts file in a project repository.

 The important thing about automation scripts is that you can run them locally on your machine.
 This lets you test the script before "pushing" it to the Space server.
-To run the script locally, you can use:

 Step is the smallest possible building block in Automation.
 It describes: